Introduction to Structural Equation Modeling

 - Adjust for measurement error in predictor variables.

-This is a hands-on course with lots of opportunities to practice SEM.
-The empirical examples and exercises in this course will emphasize Mplus, but equivalent code will also be presented for SAS, Stata and lavaan (a new package for R).
-Mplus is our preferred SEM package because of its superior capabilities for missing data, multi-level modeling, and ordinal and categorical data.
+The empirical examples and exercises in this course will emphasize Mplus, but equivalent code will be presented for SAS, Stata and lavaan (a new package for R).
+Mplus is one of the best SEM packages because of its superior capabilities for missing data, multi-level modeling, and ordinal and categorical data.
 Although not required, you are encouraged to bring your own laptop (loaded with SAS, Stata, Mplus or lavaan) and do the optional exercises.

 Participants receive a bound manual containing detailed lecture notes (with equations and graphics), examples of computer printout, and many other useful features.
 This book frees participants from the distracting task of note taking.